Configure forms for attribute editing

 DomainName($feature, "water_damage") == "Yes"

 Map Viewer applies the Arcade Form Constraint profile to evaluate whether a feature meets the criteria defined in the expression.
-If a value other than Yes is indicated in the water_damage field, the water damage group will not appear in the form.
+If a value other than Yes is indicated in the water_damage field, the water damage group will not appear on the form.

 A </> Visibility chip appears on the form element, indicating that the conditional visibility expression has been applied to the group or field.